wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    git config user.email "john_doe@gmail.com"
    </strong></pre>

-   PROTIP: A big reason organizations ask for encrypted signing is that any name and email can be specified in Git.
+   PROTIP: Any name and email can be specified in Git.
+That's a big reason organizations ask for cryptographically signing commits in GitHub.

    <a name="ListKeys"></a>